 Super Washing Soda

-This is a safe and effective disinfectant and alternative option to chlorine bleach – another must-have as a natural cleaning ingredient.
-Its molecules are made of two hydrogen and two oxygen atoms (H2O2) that decompose after use back into oxygen and hydrogen, so it’s completely green and nontoxic, and is colorless and odorless to boot.
+Hydrogen Peroxide is a safe and effective disinfectant and an alternative option to chlorine bleach – another must-have as a natural cleaning ingredient.
+Its molecules are made of two hydrogen and two oxygen atoms (H2O2) that decompose after use back into oxygen and hydrogen, so it’s completely green and non-toxic and is colorless and odorless to boot.
 It must be stored in a dark container or cabinet out of direct sunlight as sunlight will break it back down into oxygen and hydrogen.

 Essential oils are wonderful to use in cleaners.
-They add extra cleaning and germ fighting power, and also smell wonderful, making the cleaning experience more enjoyable!
+They add extra cleaning and germ-fighting power and also smell wonderful, making the cleaning experience more enjoyable!
 In my family, we also use them for our health.
 I only use Young Living Essential Oils as I’ve found them to be the best and most effective ones on the market.
 Learn more about their oils here.
 If you do decide to get your essential oils from Young Living, quite a few of the products you'll use in your cleaning products come in their starter kit – Lemon, Thieves, Peppermint, Tea Tree, Lavender, and Citrus Fresh.
 But with this course, I welcome any essential oil brand you'd like to use.

-This particular type of of salt has larger granules than other types of salt, which makes it a perfect scrubbing cleaner for cast iron pans and for thickening up Sal Suds for Laundry Detergent and Dishwashing Detergent.
-I’ve used other types of salt such as Sea Salt and Table Salt in these recipes and it didn’t work!
+This particular type of salt has larger granules than other types of salt, which makes it a perfect scrubbing cleaner for cast iron pans and for thickening up Sal Suds for Laundry Detergent and Dishwashing Detergent.
+I've used other types of salt, such as Sea Salt and Table Salt, in these recipes, and it didn't work!

 Waterproof, Vinyl Labels for Natural Cleaning Supplies

-The Environmental Protection Agency reports that the air inside the typical American home is 2-5 times more polluted than the air immediatley outside – and in some extreme cases, 100 times more contaminated.
-Ten percent of all toxic exposures report to the U.S Poison Control Agency are from common household cleaners.
-Chemicals within our homes contribute to indoor air pollution, especially ones containing fragrances, chlorine bleach and ammonia.
+The Environmental Protection Agency reports that the air inside the typical American home is 2-5 times more polluted than the air immediately outside – and in some extreme cases, 100 times more contaminated.
+Ten percent of all toxic exposures reported to the U.S. Poison Control Agency are from common household cleaners.
+Chemicals within our homes contribute to indoor air pollution, especially ones containing fragrances, chlorine bleach, and ammonia.

 Health Affects of These Chemicals